Santa Barbara Pool Accident Attorneys

 Annually, California is second only to Florida in terms of the number of swimming pool and hot-tub-related accidents reported.
 Many of these accidents result in serious injuries including paralysis and death.

-At NordstrandBlack PC, we are able to provide experienced legal representation for people who have been injured in these accidents in Santa Barbara and all of Southern California, and on behalf of the families of drowning victims.
+At NordstrandBlack PC, we are able to provide experienced legal representation for people who have been injured in swimming pool accidents in Santa Barbara and all of Southern California, and on behalf of the families of drowning victims.
 Today, our attorneys are ready to start fighting for you.

 Accidents involving swimming pools, hot tubs, home spas, or whirlpool saunas occur for a variety of reasons.
 In addition, there may be multiple sources of fault.
 In some cases, an adult guest at a private party may drown or be seriously injured in part because he was allowed to consume too much alcohol.
 In this situation, the host or homeowner may be held liable.